 There’s business meant only for Odin and Shadow.
 Wednesday cuts into Yggdrasil, taking a small branch to forge the split in his spear, Gungnir.
 He tasks Shadow with guarding it.
 An honour, and suggestion of the larger role Mr. Moon will play.

 At a roadside diner, Laura’s giving attitude to Mama-Ji (Sakina Jaffrey), who has to school the undead lady on her true goddess identity.
 She’s best known as Kali— destroyer of evil forces.
-Great visual of her presenting herself to Ms. Moon, which reflects this image of Kali well.
+Great visual of her presenting herself to Ms. Moon.
 “A little respect is all I ask,” she tells Laura.
 She does offer her help, too.
 She explains Laura already holds the power inside “to destroy.”

 Mad’s experiencing strange side effects from having sex with Laura in New Orleans.
 He’s seeing strange visions.
 He hears wailing voices in his head, believing it’s the banshee following him.
 He stumbles into the funeral parlour as Bilquis (Yetide Badaki) gives a sermon.
 She reads from the Song of Songs.
 The whole thing moves from religious worship to near ecstasy.
 Bilquis is sensual, even reading Old Testament.
 Afterwards, she sits with the leprechaun to hear his confession.